What is Leeds International Festival?

 Proposals are encouraged from all, whether comedian, speaker, musician, performer, early in your career or an established creator or organisation, working in performance art, film, dance, theatre, comedy, sound etc. We want to showcase local, national and international talent.

-Leeds International Festival encourages proposals which embody the diversity of Leeds and the people who live and work here, including ethnicity, age, ability, gender and sexuality.
+Leeds International Festival encourages proposals from international applicants, as well as those which embody the diversity of Leeds and the people who live and work here, including ethnicity, age, ability, gender and sexuality.
 We commend submissions where thought has been given to accessibility and engaging with new audiences.
 And we encourage submissions from those currently underrepresented in the arts and cultural sector, particularly disabled and BAME artists.
 We also welcome access documents from applicants, for more information please visit: www.accessdocsforartists.com

 To apply via the Open Call please fill out the relevant application form at the bottom of this page.